preet-k/docker101/README.md

 $

--d option runs the container in the background.
+-d refers to daemon which runs the container in the background.

+<b> Method:3</b>

+$docker run -itd 347 /bin/bash
+$docker attach <containerid>

+## How to save using commit?

+Step-1: Press Ctrl+P+Q to come out of container without stopping it

+Step-2: RUn the below command to commit the changes:

+$docker commit -m " Comment" <container-id> preetk/<newimagename>

+This is the first time we are creating Image out of running container.

+Please note that the container will be in running state.